 They could only die of disease or injury, and as Ultra-Court Justices received medical care of the highest order, that meant that in addition to a company of bodyguards each of them had several backup replicants of themselves sleeping in vaults, their brains seamlessly linked such that were the mobile body to die they would simply awaken in a vat and resume their duties of governance.
 Conservationalist governance.

-The court had been instrumental in maintaining the Concervationalist party’s continued competitiveness in elections.
+The court had been instrumental in maintaining the Conservationalist Party’s continued competitiveness in elections.
 Landmark rulings, such as Choamcorp vs WAYD, had secured various game changing legislative rulings.
 Sentient AI were given the right to vote.
-Soon after pleasure mechanisms manifesting in a way similar to addiction in biological organisms compelled these AI to vote Concervationalist.
-Hive-mind robotic nets received one vote per autonomous subsystem, not per full- consciousness as the Societist party wanted.
-These mechanized manufactured machine voters were the Concervationalist Party’s rank and file, and had been manufactured specifically to vote for them.
-Among biological organisms, the Concervationalist party poles are below three percent in all districts.
+Soon after pleasure mechanisms manifesting in a way similar to addiction in biological organisms compelled these AI to vote Conservationalist.
+Hive-mind robotic nets received one vote per autonomous subsystem, not per full-consciousness as the Societist Party wanted.
+These mechanized manufactured machine voters were the Conservationalist Party’s rank and file, and had been manufactured specifically to vote for them.
+Among biological organisms, the Conservationalist Party poles are below three percent in all districts.

 The lengths those stinking lecherous sponges would go to get another handout or coerce charity disgusted Tlathek, but he saw the polling numbers.
 This time he knew he had them, and it would be a landslide.